nprabala/Songify/README.md

 Mixtape's goal is to let everyone join in the fun of creating music.
 We train a machine learning algorithm on popular combinations of melody and chord progressions so that it can listen to a user's own song, and construct a complimentary accompaniment track.
 All you have to do is open, the app, sing, and then Mixtape takes care of the rest!

-Mixtape is a collaboration between Lisa Fu, Anthony Mayfield, Nikhil Prabala, and Trevor Tsue.
+Mixtape is a collaboration by the E1 Technical Group's founding members: Lisa Fu, Anthony Mayfield, Nikhil Prabala, and Trevor Tsue.

 # Project Structure